 To Milan and Rome with Amma (2007)

 THE SURROUNDS OF THE DUOMO.

 In the morning, before arriving at the Duomo we had a long stroll in the city.
 At around noon, when we were deliberating whether to start hunting for lunch, a decidedly special-looking Pizzeria called ‘Pizza Naturale’ caught our eyes.
-The walls of the eatery were darkened by smoke from the open charcoal oven from which the pizza-maker pulled out as if by magic pans of the most delicious Margeritas.
+The walls of the eatery were darkened by smoke from the open charcoal oven from which the pizza-maker pulled out, as if by magic, pans of the most delicious Margaritas.
 Wine bottles were lined up on the antique wooden platforms over the counter.

 Screen Shot 2017-04-17 at 9.49.19 PM.png